 My initial formal education beyond high school was in an art school in Atlanta, the Atlanta College of Art, which eventually merged with the Savannah College of Art and Design , where I studied fine arts painting, design, and philosophy.

 In early 1965 I moved to Monterey California where I met fellow artist William Avrum Rabinovitch.
 Together, and with help from John Boit Morse, we established art studios and a gallery space on John Steinbeck's Cannery Row.
 During the mid-late 1960s my large expressionist paintings were exhibited in our Monterey gallery and other West Coast venues and became part of private collections in the US and Europe.
-I still paint a bit from time to time and you can see a small collection of the available images from my more recent California Impressionist work here: Fine Art America.
+I still paint a bit from time to time and you can see a small collection of the available images from my more recent California Impressionist work here: Paintings

 From Multimedia to Atari:

 In the late 1960s and early 70s I produced a series of Multimedia Theater and Video presentations including cinematography and sound on an Emmy winning educational television show called "Urban Mythology".
-More than a single film, Urban Mythology was a collection of photography and film programs sponsored by the National Endowment for the Arts and directed by my art teacher, Tullio Petrucci.
+More than a single film, Urban Mythology was a collection of photography and film programs sponsored by the National Endowment for the Arts and directed by my art professor, Tullio Petrucci.
 These programs proved highly successful in bringing creative and expressive contexts into the lives of a substantial spectrum of urban youth.

 In the mid-1970s I returned to school and studied filmmaking at the University of California (UCSC).
 At UC Santa Cruz the filmmaking studios were in the same building as the computer science labs and I spent a lot of late nights learning more about computers.
 I became interested in what was happening over the hill in Silicon Valley with the emerging computer game and graphics companies like Atari.
 I began to think about how digital technology might work as a sort of universal platform for all kinds of media - still images, sound, film, and animation.
 Later at Atari I found like minded people who called this idea "Digital Media Convergence".